Sony RX100 III versus Canon M3

 - More modern: Was introduced somewhat (8 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 III emerges as the winner of the contest (9 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the RX100 III emerges as the winner of the contest (9 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

 |Sony RX100 III (⇒ rgt)||HiRec||82/100 Gold||4.5/5||4.5/5||5/5||2014||799||discont.||check|